sverrisson/mac-touchbar-commands/README.md

 # Touch Bar Commands
-Touch Bar commands for easy and fast access.
+Touch Bar commands for easy and fast access for common tasks.

 ## Features